K\"ahler metrics via Lorentzian Geometry in dimension four: Introduction

 In some cases the construction yields complete K\"ahler metrics, or ones that extend to a larger compact manifold.
 There are also curvature-distinguished K\"ahler metrics, such as K\"ahler-Einstein ones, that arise from this construction.
 Some of those are described in the sequel~\cite{am2} to this work.

 It is well-known that a Lorentzian metric is never compatible with any given almost complex structure.
 Thus relating notions of Lorentzian and complex geometry is not a straightforward process.
 Attempts to achieve this date back at least to the $1960$'s, and one of its most well-known outcomes is the invention of twistor theory.
 Connections relating Lorentzian geometry specifically to K\"ahler geometry have also been made, some focusing on analogous structures in the two geometries, partly based on considerations from spin geometry \cite{gau,apo,trau1,nur-tra}.
 Our construction links the two geometries more directly, and is given in terms of standard differential geometric data, but is closely related to some of the papers just cited, and especially to \cite{nuro}.
-It is of interest that Flaherty's classical manuscript \cite{flaherty} also attempts such a direct link, and so we devote a few paragraphs to historical comments in Section~\ref{Kerr}'s introduction, describing his approach and its relations to ours.
+Flaherty's classical manuscript \cite{flaherty} also attempts such a direct link, but ultimately follows a different path.

 In more detail, given an oriented four-manifold with a semi-Riemannian metric $g$ and two distinguished vector fields $\kk$, $\tT$ satisfying certain ``admissibility" conditions (Definition~\ref{adms}), we construct an integrable almost complex structure and a family of exact symplectic forms.
-Fixing one such form, it will compatible with this complex structure and thus yield a K\"ahler metric $\gK$ on some open set (see Theorem~\ref{ad-gen}, Remark~\ref{LIK} and Proposition \ref{for-Kerr}).
+Fixing one such form, it will be compatible with this complex structure and thus yield a K\"ahler metric $\gK$ on some open set (see Theorem~\ref{ad-gen} and Proposition \ref{for-Kerr}).
 In favorable cases, which include almost all of our examples, this open set coincides with the whole manifold.
 Such a K\"ahler metric is not always complete, but we do give complete examples (see subsection~\ref{complt}).

 In the case $g$ is Lorentzian and $\kk$ is null with a geodesic flow, such symplectic forms were defined by the first author in \cite{AA}, which constituted the original motivation for this study.
-As noted there, nowhere vanishing of the twist operator of $\kk$ played a main role in guaranteeing nondegeneracy of these symplectic forms The twist operator is a so-called optical invariant, first introduced in General Relativity \cite{sac}.
-Unlike standard versions, our notion of an optical invariant will be defined relative to the direct sum decomposition of the tangent bundle. (see subsection \ref{rel-sr-tw}).